 Nitrogen cycling happens in soil and water all around the earth.
-Aquaponics cycling is the natural process of bacteria oxidizing ammonia into nirates.
+Aquaponics cycling is the natural process of bacteria oxidizing ammonia into nitrates.

 The cycling process starts when ammonia is present in your aquaponic system.
 Ammonia (chemical formula NH3) is a compound made of nitrogen and hydrogen.
-Fish produce ammonia in the form of feces, urine, but mostly from respiration in the gills.
-You can also add pure ammonia in liquid or powder form.
-Just as our own waste is toxic to us, ammonia is toxic to fish and can kill them, and is not available as a nutrient for uptake by plants.
+Fish produce ammonia most from their feces, urine, and respiration through their gills.
+Just as our own waste is toxic to us, ammonia is toxic to fish and can kill them.
 The cycling process converts ammonia to a less toxic form of nitrogen (nitrate) that plants can readily digest.

-Ammonia attracts nitrosomonas, the first of the two types of nitrifying bacteria that will populate the surfaces of your system.
+Ammonia attracts nitrosomonas, the first of the two types of nitrifying bacteria that will populate on surfaces and in your system’s biofilter.
 The nitrosomonas bacteria convert the ammonia into nitrites (NO2).
 This is the first step in the aquaponics cycling process.
 Unfortunately, nitrites are even more toxic than ammonia!
 But the cycling process does not stop there.
-Nitrites attract the bacteria species nitrospira.
-Nitrospira converts the nitrites into nitrates.
+Presence of nitrites will attract the bacteria species nitrobacter.
+Nitrobacter converts the nitrites into nitrates.
 Nitrates are generally harmless to the fish and an essential nutrient for your plants.

 Cycling starts when first setting up or restarting an aquaponic system.
 The cycling process generally takes from 4-6 weeks.
 The time frame is dependent on the water temperature (ideally 75° – 80° F or 24° to 26° C).
 Water temperatures outside this range will take longer to cycle since the bacteria will be slower to eat and reproduce.
 Once cycling is complete, water temperatures should be between 70° to 75° F, 21° to 24° C).
 This is a temperature range that is good for both fish and plants.